schafezp/titantutorial/README.md

 This will save the output of the query located in script.sql to the file output.html

-To find this output then display it on the browser instead run
+To generate this output then display it in the browser instead run

 ```bash
 sh sqlrundisplay.sh